Pralhad789/Customer-Behaviour-Analysis-and-Retention-Optimization-Using-Python-and-Data-Visualization/README.md

 (Image)

 ### Analysis Outcome :
-1. Contract Type:
+**1. Contract Type:**
 * Month-to-Month Contracts: Churn Rate = 42.7%
 * One-Year Contracts: Churn Rate = 11.3%
 * Two-Year Contracts: Churn Rate = 3%

 **Insight:** Flexibility in contracts correlates with higher churn, indicating a need for longer-term commitments to enhance retention.

-2. Tenure and Monthly Charges:
+**2. Tenure and Monthly Charges:**
 * Shorter Tenures (< 1 Year): Higher churn likelihood.
 * Monthly Charges: Customers with premium rates (e.g., $80+) show increased churn, with those perceiving unfavorable pricing more likely to leave.

 **Insight:** Newer customers and those facing high costs are at greater risk of churn.

-3. Payment Method:
+**3. Payment Method:**
 * Electronic Check Payments: Higher churn rate observed with cheque payemnts, significantly above credit card and automatic payments.

 **Insight:** Manual billing processes may contribute to customer dissatisfaction.

-4. Additional Services:
+**4. Additional Services:**
 * Lack of Value-Added Services: Customers without add-ons (e.g., mobile data, device insurance) exhibit higher churn rates.

 **Insight:** Engaging customers with supplementary services can reduce churn and enhance loyalty.

 ## Conclusion and Business Insights
-Our analysis identified several key areas where improvements could reduce customer churn:
+Analysis identified several key areas where improvements could reduce customer churn:

-Contract Type: The majority of customers who churn are on month-to-month contracts.
+* **Contract Type:** The majority of customers who churn are on month-to-month contracts.
 Encouraging customers to shift to longer-term contracts (e.g., one or two years) could significantly improve retention rates.
-Pricing Sensitivity: Higher monthly charges correlate with a higher risk of churn.
+* Pricing Sensitivity: Higher monthly charges correlate with a higher risk of churn.
 Developing more competitive pricing options or value-based bundles could help retain high-paying customers.
-Billing Preferences: Customers using manual payment methods like electronic checks show a higher churn rate, indicating potential friction in the payment process.
+* Billing Preferences: Customers using manual payment methods like electronic checks show a higher churn rate, indicating potential friction in the payment process.
-Additional Services: The absence of optional services like device insurance and mobile data packages is associated with churn, suggesting that bundling these services might help retain customers.
+* Additional Services: The absence of optional services like device insurance and mobile data packages is associated with churn, suggesting that bundling these services might help retain customers.

-Recommendations
+## Recommendations
 Based on the analysis, I recommend the following targeted strategies to reduce churn:

-Promote Long-Term Contracts:
+**1. Promote Long-Term Contracts:**
 Offer incentives for customers on month-to-month plans to switch to one-year or two-year contracts.
 Incentives could include discounted pricing, loyalty rewards, or enhanced service bundles.
 By doing so, the company could reduce the churn rate by 27.4% for this group.

-Revise Pricing Strategy:
+**2. Revise Pricing Strategy:**
 Implement a tiered pricing model that offers better value for high-paying customers.
 For example, offering bundled packages with services such as international calling or device insurance could make the premium price feel more justified.
 A revised pricing model could help reduce churn by 20% in customers with higher-than-average monthly bills.

-Enhance Customer Support for New Users:
+**3. Enhance Customer Support for New Users:**
 Newer customers tend to churn at higher rates, often because they haven’t fully adapted to the service or encountered issues.
 Improve the onboarding process with personalized communications, tutorials, and welcome offers.
 Addressing the concerns of these customers could reduce churn by 10-15%.

-Offer Easier Payment Options:
+**4. Offer Easier Payment Options:**
 Investigate why electronic check users are churning at higher rates and consider introducing more convenient payment options like digital wallets or auto-pay services.
 Reducing friction in billing processes will help retain customers and increase satisfaction.

-Upsell and Bundle Services:
+**5. Upsell and Bundle Services:**
 Create personalized upselling campaigns that encourage customers to subscribe to value-added services such as mobile data, premium streaming options, or device protection plans.
 This will not only boost revenue but also increase the stickiness of the service.
 Offering competitive bundles could reduce churn by increasing the perceived value of staying with the company.

-Conclusion
+## Conclusion
 By taking a data-driven approach to understanding customer churn, the mobile network operator can implement highly targeted strategies to retain at-risk customers.
 Offering longer-term contracts, adjusting pricing strategies, improving customer onboarding, and addressing payment preferences are key steps to reducing churn and improving customer lifetime value.
-If successfully executed, these strategies could significantly lower the churn rate, increase customer satisfaction, and protect the company's bottom line in a highly competitive market.
+If successfully executed, these strategies could significantly lower the churn rate, increase customer satisfaction, and protect the company's bottom line and increase profitability.